giuliobz/AutonomousDriving/README.md

 - [Training and Testing](models/README.md)
 - [Video creation](videos/README.md)

 All the settings, path and configurations are in **config/config.py** file.
-Please read all section to make sure all work correctly.
+Please read all sections to make sure all work correctly.

 ## Dependacies